 Tips for Parents

 Read below to find some coping strategies and positive reminders as well as learn what you can do to help your child from a distance that might help you over the next few months.
 We hope these ideas and suggestions will be helpful to you in dealing with some of the difficulties parents experience when their child goes to college.
-The first year at Eastern Mennonite University is a tremendously exciting time, both for students and their families, and we hope and trust that you and your child will have a rewarding year!
+The first year at EMU is a tremendously exciting time, both for students and their families, and we hope and trust that you and your child will have a rewarding year!

 Coping strategies and positive reminders